Home / The Year is 1900 and Fear of the Mosquito “Plague” hits America!

 A brief history of insecticide development:

-Before 1900, the chemical known as Paris Green, an inorganic compound (copper(II) acetate triarsenite or copper(II) acetoarsenite) was the poison of choice for the control of many agricultural pests, rodents and for mosquito control.
+Before 1900, the chemical known as Paris Green, an inorganic compound (copper(II) acetate triarsenite or copper(II) acetoarsenite) was the poison of choice for the control of many agricultural pests, rodents, and for mosquito control.
 It is a highly toxicParis Green emerald-green crystalline powder developed around 1775 by Carl Scheele.
-Paris green was heavily sprayed by airplane in Italy, Sardinia, and Corsica during 1944 and 1945 to control malaria.
-Arsenic pesticides, of which Paris Green is one, didn’t arrive in the United States until the 1860s and ended it’s reign in the 1980s, when it was banned from use because of high residual toxicity levels and health related conditions, including cancer.
+Paris green was heavily sprayed by airplanes in Italy, Sardinia, and Corsica during 1944 and 1945 to control malaria.
+Arsenic pesticides, of which Paris Green is one, didn’t arrive in the United States until the 1860s and ended its reign in the 1980s, when it was banned from use because of high residual toxicity levels and health-related conditions, including cancer.
 Spraying ddt

 Shortly after World War II, organophosphorous insecticides came into being.
 Early compounds in this group included malathion, TEPP, and parathion, which were used in 1948.
 In 1952, carbamate insecticides began to be used.
 Among the first compounds were Sevin® and Propoxur.
 Propoxur is an example of a carbamate used against mosquito adults.